 First off, it’s always good to wear a helmet, especially in the winter when you’re more likely to slip.
 Helmets also help with warmth and reducing wind noise.

 Colder: At colder temps I’ll wear a thicker beanie (aka skullcap or toque) under my helmet, maybe layered with the ultrathin ones underneath.
 Most helmets can quickly adjust to accommodate the changing sizes.
-The SmartWool 250 beanie is a solid choice for a merino wool beanie, or even just any other beanie lying around will work.
-I have some acrylic beanies I use that don’t have a foldover cuff so they fit better under my helmet.
+The SmartWool 250 beanie (the one I use) is a solid choice for a merino wool beanie.
+Other beanies you have lying around will work too, it just might take up too much space under your helmet and won’t pack down as small.
+Try it out!